-- 28.500.000 shares of Class A common stock: - 5% of the outstanding shares of all classes of our common stock on the last day of our immediately preceding fiscal year; and - such number of shares of our Class A common stock as the administrator may determine no later than the last day of our immediately preceding fiscal year.
+- 28,500,000 shares of Class A common stock; - 5% of the outstanding shares of all classes of our common stock on the last day of our immediately preceding fiscal year; and - such number of shares of our Class A common stock as the administrator may determine no later than the last day of our immediately preceding fiscal year.

 Shares issuable under our 2021 Plan are authorized, but unissued, or reacquired shares of our Class A common stock.
 If an award granted under the 2021 Plan expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an exchange program (as described below), or, with respect to restricted stock, RSUs or performance awards, is forfeited to or repurchased due to failure to vest, then the unpurchased shares (or for awards other than stock options or stock appreciation rights, the forfeited or repurchased shares) will become available for future grant or sale under the 2021 Plan (unless the 2021 Plan has terminated).
-With respect to stock appreciation rights, only the net shares actually issued will cease to be available under the 2021 Plan and all remaining shares under stock appreciation rights will remain available for future grant or sale under the 2021 Plan (unless the 2021 Plan has terminated).
+With respect to stock appreciation rights, only the net shares actually issued will cease to be available under the 2021 Plan and all remaining shares under stock appreciation rights will remain available for future grant or sale under the 2021 Plan (unless the 2021 Plan and all remaining shares under stock appreciation rights will remain available for future grant or sale under the 2021 Plan (unless the 2021 Plan and all remaining shares under stock appreciation rights will remain available for future grant or sale under the 2021 Plan (unless the 2021 Plan has terminated).
 Shares that actually have been issued under the 2021 Plan under any award will not be returned to the 2021 Plan; except if shares issued pursuant to awards of restricted stock, RSUs or performance awards are repurchased or forfeited due to failure to vest, such shares will become available for future grant under the 2021 Plan.
 Shares used to pay the exercise price of an award or to satisfy the tax liabilities or withholdings related to an award will become available for future grant or sale under the 2021 Plan.
 To the extent an award is paid out in cash rather than shares, such cash payment will not result in a reduction in the number of shares available for issuance under the 2021 Plan.